univention/univention-corporate-server/doc/developer-reference/translation.rst

    sudo apt install ../univention-l10n-es_*.deb

-After logging out of the UCSUMC the new language should now be selectable in the UCSUMC login window.
-Untranslated strings will still be shown in their original language, i.e. in English.
+After logging out of the UCSUMC, you can select the new or updated language in the UCSUMC login window.
+Strings without a translation are still displayed in their original language, meaning English.